noetl/noetl/docs/script_attribute_implementation_summary.md

 ## Conclusion

 The script attribute implementation provides NoETL with enterprise-grade external script management aligned with Azure Data Factory patterns.
 The feature is backward compatible, well-documented, and includes working examples for immediate use.

-Remaining work focuses on completing plugin coverage and integrating credential resolution for cloud sources.
+**All core functionality is now complete:**
+- ✅ Script resolution from file, HTTP, GCS, and S3 sources
+- ✅ Full credential integration for cloud sources (GCS/S3)
+- ✅ Python and Postgres plugin support
+- ✅ Comprehensive documentation and test fixtures

+**Remaining work focuses on:**
+- Extending script support to DuckDB and Snowflake plugins
+- Updating DSL specification documentation
+- Optional enhancements (caching, validation, versioning)

+The implementation is production-ready for Python and Postgres plugins with all source types fully functional.